-20 – Two American teenagers, Dylan Klebold and Eric Harris, walk into Columbine High School in Colorado with their trench coats loaded with guns, knives and explosives with the intention of killing as many people as possible before committing suicide.
+20 – 17-year-old Dylan Klebold and 18-year-old Eric Harris walk into Columbine High School in Colorado with their trench coats loaded with guns, knives and explosives to kill as many people as possible before committing suicide.
 The bloodbath goes on for four hours, during which time they murder 12 students and one teacher and plant bombs and booby traps before killing themselves.

 30 – A nail bomb explodes in the busy Admiral Duncan pub in Soho, London’s gay district, killing two people.
 The bomb is the third in a series targeting minority groups.
 David Copeland, a self-confessed Nazi, is later jailed for life for the attacks.

 01 – A group of US mountain climbers discovers the body of George Mallory on Mount Everest.
 Mallory died in June 1924 in an attempt to become the first person to reach the summit.

 02 – Notorious actor Oliver Reed dies in Malta during a break in the filming of Ridley Scott’s Gladiator.

 04 – Several severe tornadoes hit the US Midwest, killing at least 45 people.

 08 – Actor Dirk Bogarde dies in London.

 28 – The Last Supper, one of Leonardo da Vinci’s most famous paintings, is returned to public display in the church of Santa Maria delle Grazie in Milan after over 20 years of restoration work.